 For Marx, the most important tendency of a capitalist economy is the ‘law of the tendential fall in the rate of profit’ (LTFRP).
 This ‘law’ is often misinterpreted as referring to a permanent fall in the rate of profit, but it actually refers to a tendency that is overcome periodically through crises.
 Marx argued that during an expansionary phase, there is a tendency for the rate of profit to fall until a crisis point is reached, after which capital values collapse, cheapening prospective investments.
 This revives profitability and paves the way for a new expansionary phase.
 Crises, while causing widespread hardship – including bankruptcies, mass unemployment and poverty – play a functional role under capitalism of restoring profitability for those capitalists, now fewer in number, who survive the process.

-Fiscal policy also influences the level of private saving.
-In a closed economy, the budget deficit translates into net private saving, dollar for dollar.
-Considering the private sector as a whole is currently deep in debt, fiscal policy has an important role to play in restoring private-sector balance sheets.
+Fiscal policy, by affecting income, also influences the level of private saving.
+Considering that the domestic private sector as a whole is deeply in debt and so is likely to pursue a financial surplus by attempting to spend less than its income, fiscal policy has a significant role to play in restoring private-sector balance sheets.

-The purpose of this post is to trace the connections between fiscal policy, the rate of profit and net private saving in a little more detail, and to draw out the basic policy implications.
+The purpose of this post is to trace connections between fiscal policy, the rate of profit and net private saving, and to draw out basic policy implications.

-1. Marx’s Tendency for the Rate of Profit to Fall
+Marx’s tendency for the rate of profit to fall

 If, for simplicity, we abstract from fixed capital, then the average value rate of profit, r, in Marx’s theory is: